nithinsivaku/Wiki-Section-Rank/README.md

-   -t || --train          Genrate qrels and create trainsets for given categories -b || --build          Train multiple classifiers for categories present in trainset folder -h || --help           Print usage no arguments           will execute retrieval and classify
+   -t || --train          Genrate qrels and create trainsets for given categories -b || --build          Train multiple classifiers for categories present in trainset folder -h || --help           Print usage no arguments           will execute retrieval and classify, write eval results at outFiles/eval_results
    ```